Ahammed-nihalpt/Ahammed-nihalpt/README.md

 - 👋 Hi, I’m @Ahammed-nihalpt
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning MERN
+- 🌱 I’m currently wprking as MERN STACK DEVELOPER
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any thing related to coding
 - 📫 How to reach me ahammednihalpt@gmail.com

 <!---